-Haas CNC Lathe Programming
+Haas Lathe Programming

-This Manual is the Property of Productivity Inc
+This Manual is the Property of Productivity Inc.

-The document may not be reproduced without the express written permission of Productivity Inc.

-The content must not be altered, nor may the Productivity Inc name be removed from the materials.
+It may not be reproduced or disseminated without the express written permission of Productivity Inc. The content must not be altered, nor have the Productivity name removed from the materials.
+This training manual is a guide for the operation of the Machine Tool.

-This material is to be used as a guide to operation of the machine tool.
-The Operator is responsible for following Safety Procedures as outlined by their instructor or manufacturer's specifications.

-NOTE: Downloading and/or other use of this manual does not certify completion of the Training Course.
+The Operator is responsible for following Safety Procedures as outlined by their Instructor or the Manufacturers Specification.
+Downloading and/or other use of this manual does not certify the completion of the Training Course.
 This manual is for reference only.